xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 Let's take a look at an application of these techniques with a simple script.
 This specific program will check to see if a specified ACL is present on a given interface when any ACL-related configuration is pushed.

 With config scripts, it's most logical to start with the callback validation funciton, which for this example, uses two different models: an [interface-configuration](https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ifmgr-cfg.yang) model along with a [pfilter](https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ip-pfilter-cfg.yang) model.
+This function ensures that if a configuration is pushed that regards the ACL or any of the child nodes, this script will be called.

 <div class="highlighter-rouge">
 <pre class="highlight">